instructure/gergich/README.md

 ## Limitations

-Because everything is synchronized/stored in a local sqlite db, you should only call Gergich from a single box/build per patchset.
-Gergich does a check when publishing to ensure he hasn't already posted on this patchset before; if he has, publish will be a no-op.
+Because everything is synchronized/stored in a local sqlite db, you should only call Gergich from a single box/build per patchset unless you have a unique `GERGICH_COMMENT_PREFIX` set for each box/build per patchset.
+Gergich does a check when publishing to ensure he hasn't already posted on this patchset before (w/ the same `GERGICH_COMMENT_PREFIX`); if he has, publish will be a no-op.
 This protects against reposts (say, on a retrigger), but it does mean that you shouldn't have completely different builds posting Gergich comments on the same revision, unless you set up different credentials for each.

 ## Installation